Gacha Game: When Prospect Theory Meets Optimal Pricing: Analysis

+The industry of gacha games displays a distinct trajectory in its pricing practices.
+Initially, these games employed a stationary pricing process: both the cost of each loot box and the probability of obtaining the desired product from it remained constant in the entire process.
+However, in 2016, a notable shift occurred when Granblue Fantasy introduced the "hard pity system."
+Under this system, the pricing for the loot box remains constant for the initial N purchases (300, in this game's case).
+If the buyer hasn't obtained the desired product after these N purchases, they are guaranteed the product at no additional cost.
+Most gacha games that followed incorporated this system into their pricing strategy.

 Figure \ref{pic9} plots the tail distribution of the total payment in three different mechanisms that are optimal within their classes.
 The yellow curve represents the stationary mechanism (without the pity system), the blue curve represents the hard pity mechanism, and the red curve represents the optimal mechanism.
 The area below the curve represents the expected profit for the seller.

+If one assumes that the convergence of mechanisms indicates that consumers prefer the latter mechanism, and firms use it to extract more surplus.
+Then, the evolution of the pricing processes, in which the total payment moves from a geometric distribution to a truncated geometric distribution, indicates that consumers are not simply risk-loving.
+They prefer a certain form of randomness but do not want to be exposed to a negatively skewed payment.This observed behavior aligns with the expectations set by probability weighting.

+In addition to the qualitative change, there is also an evolution in tuning parameters.
+For example, in newer gacha games, the probability of reaching the maximum number of purchases gradually increases.

-Figure \ref{pic10} plots the tail distribution of the total payment in Granblue Fantasy (2016) and Genshin Impact (2020) and compares them to the optimal hard pity mechanism and the optimal stationary mechanism.
-As the figure illustrates, increasing the probability of reaching the maximum payment pushes the curve closer to the optimal hard pity mechanism.
+Figure \ref{pic10} plots the tail distribution of the total payment in Granblue Fantasy (2016) and Genshin Impact (2020) and compares them to the optimal hard pity mechanism and the optimal stationary mechanism (the mechanism adopted before 2016).
+As the figure illustrates, over time, the mechanisms adopted in practice seem to converge to the optimally tuned hard-pity mechanism.\footnote{Due to the norm of the industry, it is almost impossible for one game to change its monetization mechanism in its lifetime, so the modification has to be done in newer games.}